-- Possible immunosuppressive condition (e.g. FIV – if these cats are placed in enrichment areas, be extra careful about cleaning before and after
+- Possible immunosuppressive condition (e.g. FIV, diabetes, treatment with high doses of steroids for any reason – if these animals are placed in enrichment areas, be extra careful about cleaning before and after)

-Age and vaccine history: consider before placing in enrichment areas or play groups:
+Age and vaccine history - consider before placing in enrichment areas:

 - Is the animal over > 5 months of age?

-- Kittens and puppies are never quite safe: not only are they more prone to infection and shedding, maternal antibodies may prevent effective vaccination.
-Rather than using play groups or enrichment areas for out of cage time for these youngsters, ideally fast track them through the shelter so that cage confinement doesn’t become an issue.
-If you must hold onto youngsters, provide high enough quality housing not to require out of cage time, and/or put only one litter at a time in enrichment areas with thorough disinfection between.
+- Kittens and puppies are never quite safe: not only are they more prone to infection and shedding of harmful pathogens, maternal antibodies may prevent effective vaccination.
+Rather than using enrichment areas for out of cage time for these youngsters, ideally fast track them through the shelter so that cage confinement doesn’t become an issue.
+If you must hold onto youngsters, provide high-enough quality housing not to require out of cage time.
+If that’s absolutely not possible, put only one litter at a time in enrichment areas with thorough disinfection between.

 - Vaccinated adults (> 5 months old)

-- Adult cats vaccinated > 3-5 days ago with MLV SC vaccine for panleukopenia are at low risk for infection
+- Adult cats vaccinated > 3-5 days ago with modified live subcutaneous vaccine for panleukopenia are at low risk for infection

-- Adult dogs vaccinated 5-7 days ago for parvovirus are at low risk for infection
+- Adult dogs vaccinated 5-7 days ago for parvovirus and distemper with modified live subcutaneous vaccine are at low risk for infection

 - Pick up and dispose of feces immediately.